Landscaping An Outdoor Oasis On The Cheap

 Terracotta plant watering spike.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see how I landscaped it beautifully on the cheap. #TexasHomesteader

-On the east side of the porch I transplanted a small cilantro plant that had volunteered itself in the garden.
 And my aunt gave me a small dill plant too that she was going to have to remove from her own beds.

 Gotta love herbs this fresh!
 Hey, just because it’s edible doesn’t mean it can’t be beautiful too.
 And the bees love those blooms.

-Living Sun-Shade
+Planting A Living Sun-Shade

 Living sun screen - mammoth sunflowers.
 Terracotta plant watering spike.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see how I landscaped it beautifully on the cheap. #TexasHomesteader

-Edible Landscape In Troughs
+Edible Landscape Planted In Galvanized Troughs

 Galvanized trough planting.
 Terracotta plant watering spike.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see how I landscaped it beautifully on the cheap. #TexasHomesteader